Recognition of same-sex unions in India: Buddhism

-Live-in relationships and other forms of partnership
+Live-in relationships

-Since August 2022, Indian LGBTQ can attain rights and benefits equal to married couples as a live-in couple (anagolous to cohabitation) as per a supreme court judgement, which offers some sembience of equality in a country where the vast majority of marriages are not registered with government.

 Couples in "live-in relationships" are not married to each other but live together as a cohabiting couple.
 Live-in relationships tend to be viewed by Indian society as taboo, but have become gradually more common among the younger population in light of the slow decline of arranged marriages.
-Unlike marriages, live-in relationships are not regulated by law.
+Unlike marriages, live-in relationships are not regulated by law and lack a robust, legally protected system.
 No law lays down the rights, benefits and commitments for parties in a live-in relationship.
 However, court judgments and various pieces of legislation offer various rights to such couples.
 The Protection of Women from Domestic Violence Act, 2005 grants domestic violence protections to women who live in a "relationship in the nature of marriage".
 Courts have interpreted this expression as covering live-in relationships.
 Following amendments in the early 2000s, the term "wife" under the Criminal Procedure Code, 1973 includes women who have been in live-in relationships for a "sensible period of time" for the purpose of alimony.

-In S. Khushboo v.
-Kanniammal in 2010, the Supreme Court held that a live-in relationship comes within the ambit of the right to life under Article 21 of the Constitution of India.
-The court further held that live-in relationships are permissible and the act of two people living together cannot be considered illegal or unlawful.
-On 6 May 2018, the Supreme Court ruled that a 20-year-old Malayali woman, whose marriage had been annulled, could choose whom she wanted to live with.
-The court ruled that "an adult couple has a right to live together without marriage".
-The Supreme Court has held that certain criteria have to be met for a live-in relationship to be recognised; this includes both parties "[being] of legal age to marry or should be qualified to enter into a legal marriage" and they "must have voluntarily cohabited and held themselves out to the world as being akin to spouses for a significant period of time".
-In 2015, the court ruled in Dhannulal v.
-Ganeshram that couples living in a live-in relationship will be presumed legally married if they have been living together for a long period of time.
-The court also added that a woman in such a relationship is eligible to inherit the property of her deceased partner.
-Court rulings have also held that children born within a live-in relationship will not be considered illegitimate.
+In 2020, the Orissa High Court ruled in Chinmayee Jena v.
+State of Odisha that women in live-in relationships are protected under the 2005 domestic violence law similarly to different-sex cohabiting couples.